HubBox Module for Magento 2

 }

-4. The repositories section might look similar to this afterwards:
+Your repositories section should look similar to this afterwards:

 "repositories": [